-Some will continue to try no matter how you try to contain them; it’s the wild jungle fowl genes coming out.
+Some will continue to try no matter how you try to contain them; the wild jungle fowl genes are coming out.

 The only truly effective way to keep them contained is a covered run area or a fence so high that it is impossible to get over, although there is always one hen….

 If you keep only heavier breeds in a well secured area, you are unlikely to have many problems with your ladies wandering across to the neighbors.